stierma1/free-background-remover/README.md

 ### Limitations of U^2-Net Models

 The U^2-Net model used in this library generates masks at a resolution of 320x320 pixels.
 This means that while the model is effective at removing backgrounds, the resulting mask resolution might not match the original image resolution, potentially leading to some loss of detail in the final output.

+### ISNET Model

+The ISNET model generates masks at a resolution of 1024x1024 pixels.
+However the onnx file is >150Mb so I did not bundle that file directly into the library.
+You can download it seperately and use the input parameter onnxModel to tell it the path to your file.
+Dont forget to change the onnxModelProfile parameter as well when you do this.

 ## Example